A

 Tonotopic Organization

-Tonotopic organization is the spatial arrangement of neurons in the auditory system such that neurons that respond to similar frequencies are located close together.
-This
+What is the Tonotopic Organization?”
+Tonotopic organization is the spatial arrangement of neurons in the auditory system such that neurons that respond to similar frequencies

 Read More »